Eiji Kawashima: Kawasaki Frontale

-Ahead of the 2009 season, Kawashima was named the club's senior captain.
-He continued as the club's first choice goalkeeper at the start of the season.
-He then helped the side win six league matches in a row between 10 May 2009 and 1 July 2009.
-Along the way, he kept three clean sheets in a row between 20 June 2009 and 1 July 2009.
-Following this, Kawashima was determined to help Kawasaki Frontale win the league.
-At the start of October, Kawashima helped the club go on a winning streak against Omiya Ardija, Kashima Antlers and Sanfrecce Hiroshima in the league keeping their fight for the title alive.
-However, once again, Kawasaki Frontale failed to win the league, they finished as runners-up behind winners Kashima Antlers, while losing 2–0 to FC Tokyo in the J.League Cup Final.
-At the end of the 2009, Kawashima was named in the J. League Best Eleven and also won the Individual Fair-Play award for the first time in his career.
-He made a total of 47 appearances (34 in the league) in all competitions.
+Ahead of the 2009 season, Kawashima remained as Kawasaki Frontale’s vice–captain and stayed on as the club's first choice goalkeeper for the third time in a row.
+Kawashima then helped Kawasaki Frontale win six league matches in a row between 10 May 2009 and 1 July 2009.
+Along the way, he kept three consecutive league clean sheets against Oita Trinita, Montedio Yamagata and Gamba Osaka on 20 June 2009, 28 June 2009 and 1 July 2009 respectively.
+Following this, Kawashima said that he was determined to help the club win the league.
+At the start of October, Kawashima helped Kawasaki Frontale go on a winning streak against Yokohama F. Marinos, Kashima Antlers, Omiya Ardija, Sanfrecce Hiroshima and JEF United Chiba in the league to keep their fight for the title alive.
+However, he conceded a goal from Fernandinho that saw the club lose 1–0 against Oita Trinita on 22 November 2009, putting their title run at risk.
+The loss eventually saw Kawasaki Frontale failed to win the league and finished the season as runners-up despite the club winning the remaining two matches.
+He was starter in the J.League Cup Final, as Kawasaki Frontale lost 2–0 to FC Tokyo.
+Despite this, Kawashima was named in the J. League Best Eleven and also won the Individual Fair-Play award for the first time in his career.
+At the end of the 2009 season, he made a total of 47 appearances (34 in the league) in all competitions.

-Ahead of the 2010 season, Kawashima was linked with a move away from Kawasaki Frontale, but ultimately stayed at the club.
-He stayed as the club's first choice goalkeeper at the start of the season.
-Prior to an AFC Champions League match against Melbourne Victory on 31 March 2010, Kawashima suffered a hand injury in training, but made his recovery and started the whole game, as Kawasaki Frontale lost 1–0.
-He went on to make 17 appearances for the side in all competitions.
+Ahead of the 2010 season, Kawashima was linked with a move away from Kawasaki Frontale, but he ultimately stayed at the club.
+Kawashima remained as Kawasaki Frontale’s vice–captain and stayed on as the club's first choice goalkeeper for the fourth time in a row.
+Prior to an AFC Champions League match against Melbourne Victory on 31 March 2010, he suffered a hand injury in training, but made his recovery and started the whole game, as Kawasaki Frontale lost 1–0.
+Kawashima made his last appearance for the club, losing 3–1 against Júbilo Iwata on 16 May 2010.
+By the time he left Kawasaki Frontale, Kawashima went on to make 17 appearances for the side in all competitions.